Contributing to GoodDollar

 Issues

 Issues are always welcome.
-Feature requests, bug reports, documentation improvements, and any other kind of contribution will be triaged and worked on according to the GoodDollar community and maintainers' prioritization and best effort.
+Feature requests, bug reports, documentation improvements and any other kid of contribution will be triaged and worked on according to the GoodDollar community and maintainers prioritization and best effort.

 Pull Requests